CalculatorWala

 Frequently Asked Questions

-No. Returns depend on market performance.
-The calculator uses an assumed annual return for estimation only.
+No. They depend on market performance.
+The 12% is an assumed long-term equity average for illustration only.